camunda/camunda-docs/docs/self-managed/setup/install.md

 For more details, check [Console Helm values](https://artifacthub.io/packages/helm/camunda/camunda-platform#console-parameters).

 :::note
 Console Self-Managed requires the Identity component to authenticate.
 Camunda Helm Chart installs Identity by default.
-When logging in to Console when using port-forward, port-forward Keycloak service `kubectl port-forward svc/<RELEASE-NAME>-keycloak 18080:80` or configure Identity with Ingress as described in the [Ingress setup guide](/self-managed/setup/guides/ingress-setup.md).
+When logging in to Console when using port-forward, port-forward the Keycloak service `kubectl port-forward svc/<RELEASE-NAME>-keycloak 18080:80` or configure Identity with Ingress as described in the [Ingress setup guide](/self-managed/setup/guides/ingress-setup.md).

 :::